Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Responsibility for items sent by post

-Use of first aid course information
+Use of first aid course content

 The information collected by Practical Training Solutions during the booking and enrolment process and during the period in which the Learner is enrolled at Practical Training Solutions is intended for use in connection with the education and well-being of the Learner and may be used by any of the staff of Practical Training Solutions or government department (NZQA, MOE) in connection with that purpose.
 Learners have right of access to and correction of the personal information collected by Practical Training Solutions.